UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Service-SOC/Graylog/General Documentation/Docker - Graylog logging.md

 ## Graylog Sidecar ##

-Graylog Sidecar -> configuration management system for log collecters.
+Graylog Sidecar -> configuration management system for log collectors.
 This is available to both Windows and Linux, and works through Graylogs API to enable, configure, and collect logs from machines.
-This is slightly simillar to a Wazuh "agent", but the key difference is that Sidecar itself is NOT a log collecter, just a manager.
+This is slightly similar to a Wazuh "agent", but the key difference is that Sidecar itself is NOT a log collector, just a manager.

 ## 3. Adding rsyslog logging (Linux) ##